 Alignment is the critical element to success

 This is a topic always worthwhile to revisit since priorities change so frequently.
-According to a study by Sponsez, 75% of sponsors are continually looking for new partnerships that can more accurately line up to their goals.
+According to a study by Sponsez, 75% of sponsors are continually looking for new partnerships that can more accurately line up with their goals.
 This is an interesting metric because we do not jump around pulling off stunt after stunt to gain quick hits.
 Instead, we prefer building sustainable programs that can improve with each iteration.
-Testing and learning every step of the way and to ensure alignment to your objectives is at the forefront.
+Testing and learning every step of the way and ensuring alignment to your objectives is at the forefront.

 77% of marketers use experiential marketing as a vital part of a brand’s advertising strategies.